Severance pay for employees on permanent contracts

 Seniority

-This calculation is carried out on the date of dispatch of the termination letter.
+This calculation is carried out on the date of dispatch the letter of termination.

-Some treaty provisions, the employment contract or a usage in the company may provide for a shorter period of service.
+Of treaty provisions, the employment contract or usage in the company may provide for a shorter period of service.

 The calculation of the statutory severance pay differs according to the length of service of the employee: